igorkamyshev/farfetched/apps/website/docs/releases/canary.md

 npm install
 ```

-3. Enjoy new features!
+3. Test your application with the canary version of Farfetched

 :::

 ## Deep-dive

-In this section, you can find more details about beta versions publishing process.
+In this section, you can find more details about canary versions publishing process.

 ### Package names

-Beta versions of Farfetched are published to scope `@farfetched-canary` instead of `@farfetched`.
+Canary versions of Farfetched are published to scope `@farfetched-canary` instead of `@farfetched`.
 To use them, you need to change the package name in `package.json` from `@farfetched/*` to `@farfetched-canary/*`.

 ::: details Full mapping

 <script setup>
-    import { data as mapping } from './beta_mapping.data'
+    import { data as mapping } from './canary_mapping.data'
 </script>

 <table>